 Your average morning can be an obstacle course, especially in the winter.
 You try your best to get to work on time, but by the time you’ve managed to get yourself out of bed, begrudgingly turn off your hot shower, check the weather, and choose which coat is best, the last thing you want to deal with is a foggy car window.

 A condensation-caked windshield isn’t just annoying, it’s just plain dangerous.
 It tends to subside with time and enough air system finagling, but there’s actually a quicker way to de-fog your windshield.
 All you need is three things: a tube sock, a roll of packing tape, and some kitty litter.

 If executed correctly, this hack will make sure that there isn’t any fog in your car in the first place.
-If you accidentally bring it in the house, don’t sweat it, as you can run the litter bomb along the windshield to get better results than your hand or a hand towel.
-(Looking for another odd car hack?
-This is why you should keep a nail file in your car this winter.)
+If you accidentally bring it in the house, don’t sweat it, as you can run the litter-filled sock along the windshield to get better results than your hand or a hand towel.
+But for the best results, try to keep it in the car so that you remember to use it.
+On the other hand, here are some things you definitely shouldn’t keep in your car in the winter.